 Recommended Post: Best Linux FTP Client: Top 10 Reviewed for Linux Geeks

 The tool is enabled to ensure a smoother partitioning process.
-With this tool, you are able to use multiple partition table formats.
+With this tool, you can use multiple partition table formats.
 Moreover, the tool allows you to work with MS-DOS and other systems.
-The GNU Parted also allows you to use some necessary and usual commands like deleting, extending disk partitions and even shrinking them.
+The GNU Parted also allows you to use some necessary and usual commands like deleting, extending disk partitions, and even shrinking them.
 As a user, you can also locate the file system on it.

 4. GNOME Disks